PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 #### Substitute Masks

 Substitute masks replace edge masks.
 CAUTION: These masks do not reflect actual differences between media.
 Instead, they represent intended differences.
+There are two types of substitutes:
+- *substitute videomasks*: video masks provided as a video file where black pixels are unmasked; white pixels are masked.
+This only applies to videos.
+- *use as composite*: an attribute of a 'imagefile' type link parameter indicating the provided file (optional) be used as a substitute.
+This only applies to images.

+Why two approaches?
+At this point, *use as composite* assumes presense of the mask file is sufficient for substitution.
+For video substitutes, the substitute video is not an optional operation attribute.
+One critical reason is the required the extra steps of converting a video into a HDF5 mask file.

 ## Probe Inclusion